anisus3/-Phylogeny/README.md

 This simple script solves many problems when working with short sequences of several genes and helps to reconstruct the phylogeny of living organisms.

 The input is a set of separate files in the "fasta" format and a csv table with the numbers of reference sequences in the Genbank.
-At the output, it outputs several filtered alignments (separately for each gene and for all of them, e.g. multigenerational alignment).
+At the output, it gives several filtered alignments (separately for each gene and for all of them, e.g. multigenerational alignment).

 How to Use: